Joe Tracini: Television

 His television career started in 2004 when he was a guest on CITV STEM show Prove It!.
 He fully made his television debut in 2007 as Spike Bannon in My Spy Family airing on Boomerang.
 Following the success of the first series, he would go on to reprise his role in both the second and third series before the show eventually ended in January 2010.
 In 2007, Tracini was also cast in the role of Darren 'DK' Karrimore in a pilot for the new BBC Three situation comedy Coming of Age.
-The first series, airing in 2008 was well received enjoying an average weekly reach of 1.2 million.
-Subsequent second and third series followed, where Tracini continued to gain plaudits for his outlandish performances, however in 2011 the decision was made to axe the show.
+The first series, airing in 2008, was well received, enjoying an average weekly reach of 1.2 million.
+Subsequent second and third series followed, where Tracini continued to gain plaudits for his outlandish performances.
+In 2011, the decision was made to axe the show.
 In 2010, Tracini also played the role of Victor in the single series of the BBC Four comedy The Great Outdoors.

 In August 2011, it was announced that Tracini would be joining the cast of long-running Channel 4 soap Hollyoaks in the role of Dennis Savage.
 Like Lee Hunter, Dennis was primarily intended to take on comedic storylines.
 His first appearance was broadcast on 11 November 2011.
 After only six months in the role, Tracini was nominated for Best Comedy Performance at the British Soap Awards 2012, but was beaten to the award by Coronation Street's Stephanie Cole.
 Later that year Tracini was nominated for "Funniest Male" at the Inside Soap Awards 2012, but missed out on that award too, being beaten by EastEnders's Ricky Norwood.
 For the following two years, Tracini was again nominated in the same category, but on both occasions lost out to Coronation Streets Simon Gregson.
-In April 2014 it was announced that he would be leaving the soap with his final scenes broadcast in November of that year.
+In April 2014, it was announced that he would be leaving the soap with his final scenes broadcast in November of that year.
 In total, he appeared in 165 episodes.
 He will return to Hollyoaks in August 2018 for a brief stint.
 From 2017 to present, Tracini hosts the CBBC DIY series The Dengineers with Lauren Layfield, he replaced Mark Wright in series 3.